spjy/jotted-topics/quantum.md

 In quantum mechanics, a photon's energy is released in discrete packets of energy called quanta.

-It is characterized by the equation:
+The energy of a photon is characterized by the equation:

 $$E = hv = \frac{hc}{v}$$